JupiterOne/security-policy-builder/README.md

 fragments should be stitched together).
 We recommended all policies available in the default `config.json` to be adopted for your security program.
-The `config.json` file includes the procedures/controls you choose to adopt, which will be included in the final rendered policy docs by the `pspbuilder`.
+The `config.json` file includes the procedures/controls you choose to adopt, which will be included in the final rendered policy docs by the tool.

 The output of a successful first run will be the creation of three directories:

-`templates` - raw markdown templates that represent the source of truth for your policies and procedures `partials` - partially rendered markdown fragments used to assemble `docs`.
-This dir is intermediate output sometimes useful for debugging purposes, and may largely be ignored `docs` - fully rendered PSP documents assembled from `partials` fragments.
-These files are the final Markdown produced by the tool.
+- `templates` - raw markdown templates that represent the source of truth for your policies and procedures.
+- `partials` - partially rendered markdown fragments used to assemble the `docs`.
+This dir is intermediate output sometimes useful for debugging purposes, and may largely be ignored.
+- `docs` - The final Markdown produced by the tool, assembled from `partials` fragments.

 You will invariably want to edit these PSPs to reflect the specifics of your organization's information security program.
 See "PSP Best Practices" below for